ariantarroza/Evacuation-Route-Optimization-Calumpit/README.md

-# Evacuation Route Optimization (Calumpit)

-## Overview
-This project converts a mathematical modeling paper into a computational system.

-It analyzes evacuation routes using:
-- Graph Theory
-- Network Flow (Max Flow)
-- Shortest Path
+# Results and Analysis

-## Key Findings
+## Evacuation Demand
-- Population: 4,556
+Total population: 4,556

+## Transport Capacity
-- Capacity: 16–19 persons
+16–19 persons per trip

+## Trips Required
-- Trips: 240–285
+240–285 trips

+## Total Evacuation Time
-- Time: 32–38 hours
+32–38 hours

-## Insight
+## Key Insight
+The bottleneck of the system is NOT the road network.

-Transportation capacity is the main bottleneck.
+It is the LIMITED NUMBER OF VEHICLES.

-## Structure
+## Conclusion
-- paper/ → Research paper
-- data/ → Edge list
-- model/ → C++ code
-- results/ → Analysis
+Even if routes are optimized, evacuation efficiency will not improve unless transportation capacity is increased.